javascript-tutorial/en.javascript.info/2-ui/1-document/01-browser-environment/article.md

 # Browser environment, specs

-The Javascript language was initially created for web browsers.
+The JavaScript language was initially created for web browsers.
 But as of now, it evolved and became a language with many uses and platforms.

 A platform may be either a browser or a web-server or a washing machine or another *host*.
 Each of them provides platform-specific functionality.
-The Javascript standard called that a *host environment*.
+The JavaScript standard called that a *host environment*.

 That host environment provides additional objects and functions to the language core.
 Web browsers provide means to control web pages.
 Node.JS provides server-side features.
 There are other host environments too.

 [cut]

-Here's a bird-eye view of what we have when Javascript runs in a web-browser:
+Here's a bird-eye view of what we have when JavaScript runs in a web-browser:

 ![](windowObjects.png)